• Skip to primary navigation

 How to Store Squash

-Because acorn skin is slighter and thick, whole acorn squash is best stored in a dry, cool (50-60°F) place for up to three months.
+Because acorn skin is slighter and thicker, whole acorn squash is best stored in a dry, cool (50-60°F) place for up to three months.

 Ingredients for Roasted Squash